WeRoad logo

 1. 1

-Why are you interested in joining WeRoad specifically, and how do you see your software engineering skills contributing to our mission of making travel more accessible and enjoyable?
+Why are you interested in joining WeRoad as a software engineer, and how do you approach software engineering trade-offs specific to group travel platforms?

 2